Article

 Manager James Harries is attracted to more defensive, predictable international companies that are capable of gradually growing their dividends despite what the wider economy throws at them.
 It can mean investing in somewhat dull businesses, but over the long term it has been a fruitful strategy.
 Solid, reliable businesses capable of gradually compounding returns for investors and have a low degree of economic sensitivity can provide a powerful and reliable engine of return in a portfolio.

 The approach tends to lead to a portfolio concentrated in the consumer staples, healthcare and software sectors and the avoidance of areas such as mining, autos, airlines and house builders.
 A typical holding has ‘quality’ characteristics that the manager tries to capture without paying too much of a premium above the valuation of the market as a whole.
-Given the approach, we would expect the fund to underperform in a strong economic environment when more economically sensitive businesses fare best but offer more resilience in a difficult or sluggish scenario.
+Given the approach, we would expect the fund to underperform when more economically sensitive businesses fare best but offer more resilience in a difficult or sluggish economic scenario.

 2. M&G Global Dividend

-It contains a core of dividend ‘bankers’, which are stable, multinational businesses in strong industry positions, but there is also exposure to disciplined companies in more economically sensitive industries to produce a well-rounded portfolio that can better keep up in rising markets compared to a more defensive equity income fund.
+The fund contains a core of dividend ‘bankers’, which are stable, multinational businesses in strong industry positions, but there is also exposure to disciplined companies in more economically sensitive industries to produce a well-rounded portfolio that can typically better keep up in rising markets compared to a more defensive equity income fund.

 3. JOHCM UK Equity Income